D4rK7355608/MathCalculator/README.md

 # Math Calculator

-A simple C++ code with multiple functions for performing different mathematical operations.
+A comprehensive C++ code suite that performs various calculations such as hypotenuse, modulo, addition, subtraction, multiplication, division and power.
+Features colorful console text and user-friendly interface for choosing actions.

 ## Features